barnstee/UA-CloudPublisher/TestEnvironment/readme.md

 ## Tips

-- Error "Failed to connect to MQTT broker: Topic should not be empty." &rarr; Please Connect UA-Cloud-Publisher and OPC-UA Server.
+- Error "Failed to connect to MQTT broker: Topic should not be empty." &rarr; Please Connect UA Cloud Publisher and OPC-UA Server.